polatory/polatory/README.md

 ## Contribution

-Contributions are welcome!
+We welcome your contributions!
 You can contribute to this project in several ways:

 ### Star this Project

 You can just click the ★Star button to show your interest.

-### <a href="https://github.com/polatory/polatory/issues">Open an Issue</a>
+### <a href="https://github.com/polatory/polatory/issues">Create an Issue</a>

-Feel free to open an issue, if you have/found any questions, requests or issues.
+Feel free to create an issue, if you have any questions, requests, or if you have found any issues (please include a minimal reproducible example).

-### <a href="https://github.com/polatory/polatory/pulls">Send a Pull Request</a>
+### <a href="https://github.com/polatory/polatory/pulls">Create a Pull Request</a>

-You can fork and propose improvements in the source code.
-When sending a PR for the first time, please <a href="https://cla-assistant.io/polatory/polatory">review and sign the Contributor License Agreement</a>.
+You can fork the source tree and make some improvements to it.
+Then feel free to create a PR.
+When sending a PR for the first time, please <a href="https://cla-assistant.io/polatory/polatory">review and sign the Individual Contributor License Agreement</a>.

 ### Visit ScalFMM

-The fast RBF evaluation exploits ScalFMM, a C++ library implements FMM algorithms, developed by Inria.
-If you find this project useful, you can also check the development of ScalFMM at https://gitlab.inria.fr/solverstack/ScalFMM/.
+The fast RBF evaluation algorithm is implemented on top of ScalFMM, a C++ library provides FMM (Fast Multipole Method) algorithms, developed by [Inria](https://www.inria.fr/en/).
+If you find this project useful, you may also interested in the development of ScalFMM at https://gitlab.inria.fr/solverstack/ScalFMM/.